amin-abaspour/amin-abaspour/README.md

 **projects:**<br/>
-markdown reader, with latex, paste image, search files, etc, get rid of obsidian<br/>
+markdown reader, with latex, paste image, search files, etc, get rid of obsidian, probably rust<br/>
 c complier and then making some apps with it<br/>
 minimal persian calendar for windows, probably c#<br/>